madbowman/story-generator/README.md

 ### Health Check
 - `GET /api/health` - Backend health check

+---

 ## 🐛 Troubleshooting

 ### World Building Issues

-**Problem:** AI creates entities not in conversation
+**Problem:** AI summary doesn't include all discussed entities

-**Solution:** Phase 2 uses structured commands.
-Make sure you're using:
-- `ADD CHARACTER:` for characters
-- `ADD LOCATION:` for locations
-- Only entities with commands get created
+**Solution:**
+- Be explicit in your conversation about what entities exist
+- Review the summary before building
+- You can regenerate the summary if needed
+- Manually add missing items in World Builder sections

 **Problem:** Conversation not saving